-This tasty “spaghetti” dinner uses spaghetti squash instead of pasta noodles for an extra serving of vegetables.
+This tasty “spaghetti” dinner made with ground turkey uses spaghetti squash instead of pasta noodles for an extra serving of vegetables.
 Serve with a big green salad and a slice of French bread to soak up the extra sauce.

 Disclosure: I might make a commission for purchases made through links in this post at no extra cost to you.

 Why you should make Spaghetti Squash with Turkey Meat Sauce

 I love getting extra veggies in my meals, and this dish is a great way to do it!